-A quorum of stockholders is necessary to validly hold the 2021 Annual Meeting.
-A quorum will be present if at least a majority of our outstanding shares on the Record Date are represented at the 2021 Annual Meeting, either in person or by proxy.
+A guorum of stockholders is necessary to validly hold the 2022 Annual Meeting.
+A guorum will be present if at least a majority of our shares that are issued and outstanding and entitled to vote on the Record Date are represented at the 2022 Annual Meeting, either in person or by proxy.
 Abstentions and broker non-votes (i.e., when a stockholder does not provide voting instructions to their broker or nominee) will count for purposes of determining whether a quorum exists.